Jgren/HoloLens-2-Relaxation/README.md

 5. Build

 Deployment:
+1. Ensure that your version of windows has Developer Mode turned on, as well as Device discovery (both settings found under Update & Security -> For developers)
-1. Plug in your Hololens headset using USB
+2. Plug in your Hololens headset using USB
-2.
+3. Open your built .sln file in Visual Studio
+  Make sure that the correct project is set as startup project
+4. Change deployment settings to "Release", "ARM64" & "Device"
+5. Deploy
+  If deployment errors occur, when asked to continue, press no. Then without changing any settings, try deploying again.

 Attributions for free-to-use assets can be found in the Attributions.txt file